Best practice questions

 Practicing is the best way to prepare for coding interviews.
-Years ago, I curated a list of the most important 75 questions on LeetCode.
+LeetCode has over a thousand questions.
+Which should you practice?
+Hence years ago, I curated a list of the most important 75 questions on LeetCode.
 Many other LeetCode questions are a mash of the techniques from these individual questions.
 I used this list in my last job hunt to only do the important questions.

-I shared this list on Blind to save peoples' time when revising and someone reposted this list on the LeetCode forums.
+I shared this list on Blind by extracting the questions from my freeCodeCamp article to save peoples' time when revising and someone reposted this list on the LeetCode forum.
 It somehow blew up and became super famous in the coding interview scene, people even gave it a name - Blind 75.
 The Blind 75 questions as a LeetCode list can be found here.

 Years later, I further distilled the list down into only 50 questions and spread them across a 5-week schedule.
 Here is the suggested schedule for revising and practicing algorithm questions on LeetCode.
 Sign up for an account if you don't already have one, it's critical to your success in interviewing!